-The DSL holds a meeting with the individual about whom the concern was reported, during which they will: Woldingham School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all children fulfil their potential
+• The DSL holds a meeting with the individual about whom the concern was reported, during which they will:

-- talk to the individual in a non-accusatory and sympathetic manner. - inform them of how their behaviour was perceived by the individual who reported the concern (without naming them, where possible). - clearly state what about their behaviour was inappropriate and problematic. - discuss the reasons for the behaviour with the individual. - inform the individual clearly what about their behaviour needs to change. - discuss any support that the individual may require in order to achieve the proper standards of behaviour. - allow the individual the opportunity to respond to the concern in their own words. - The DSL asks the individual to re-read the Staff Behaviour Policy (Staff Code of Conduct) and/or the Inappropriate Relationships with Pupils Policy within the Staff Behaviour Policy (Staff Code of Conduct), depending on the nature of the concern. - The DSL and the Head will consider whether the individual should receive guidance, supervision or any further training. - Where considered appropriate in the circumstances, the Head will develop an action plan, with input from the individual, that outlines ongoing and transparent monitoring of the individual's behaviour and any other support measures implemented to ensure the staff member's behaviour improves. - Where it is necessary to undergo an investigation into the behaviour, this will be done discreetly, and information will only be disclosed to individuals on a need-to-know basis. - Where any pupil or other individual has been made to feel uncomfortable by the individual's behaviour, they will be offered pastoral support, where appropriate.
+- talk to the individual in a non-accusatory and sympathetic manner. - inform them of how their behaviour was perceived by the individual who reported the concern (without naming them, where possible). - clearly state what about their behaviour was inappropriate and problematic. - discuss the reasons for the behaviour with the individual. - inform the individual clearly what about their behaviour needs to change. - discuss any support that the individual may require in order to achieve the proper standards of behaviour. - allow the individual the opportunity to respond to the concern in their own words. - The DSL asks the individual to re-read the Staff Behaviour Policy (Staff Code of Conduct) and/or the Inappropriate Relationships with Pupils Policy within the Staff Behaviour Policy (Staff Code of Conduct), depending on the nature of the concern. - The DSL and the Head will consider whether the individual should receive guidance, supervision or any further training. - Where considered appropriate in the circumstances, the Head will develop an action plan, with input from the individual, that outlines ongoing and transparent monitoring of the individual's behaviour and any other support measures implemented to ensure the staff member's behaviour improves. - Where it is necessary to undergo an investigation into the behaviour, this will be done discreetly, and information will only be disclosed to individuals on a need-to-know basis. - Where any student or other individual has been made to feel uncomfortable by the individual's behaviour, they will be offered pastoral support, where appropriate.